-Prepare for a successful scouting season and career with the free Extension Crops & Soils Foundational Crop Scout Training!
+Prepare for a successful scouting season and career with Extension’s Foundational Crop Scouting Training!

 Who should attend?

 Join us for weekly virtual lunch-and-learn webinars that introduce the fundamentals of field crop scouting and apply what you have learned with a half-day hands-on training in the field at one of the three University of Wisconsin Ag Research stations.
-Hands-on field day registration to be announced.
+Hands-on field day registration information is below.
 Register for the free webinars here.

 Webinar topics include: